View on GitHub

 6.2.
 Use a single file for all your marking within the module (not one file per student).

 6.3.
-It is vital that the Identifier column contains the student identifier exactly as described here.
-Look at the zip file you downloaded from the DLE.
-The identifier is in the name of the directory (folder) that contains the report, with one directory for each report.
-So, if it says “Abbie Dawkins_11396739assignsubmission_file”, put “Participant 11396739”, not “11396739” or “Participant_11396739”.
+It is vital that the Identifier column contains the student identifier exactly as shown on the DLE.
+So put e.g. “Participant 11396739”, not “11396739” or “Participant_11396739”.
 Do NOT put the Student Reference Number in the Identifier column.
-Do NOT type in these numbers by hand, ALWAYS copy and paste.
-Typing in by hand leads, across 200+ reports, to various copy errors, which are devilish to fix, particuarly if your error is actually also a valid Identifier.
+Do NOT type in these numbers by hand, ALWAYS copy and paste from the DLE.
+Typing in by hand leads, across 300+ reports, to various copy errors, which are devilish to fix, particuarly if your error is actually also a valid Identifier.

-6.7.
+6.6.
 Do not leave any blank cells.
-So, for example, the SRN should appear on every line for that student.
+So, for example, the Identifier should appear on every line for that student.
 Use copy down in your spreadsheet application to ensure you don’t make errors.
 Exactly how this works depends on your application, but for LibreOffice Calc and Microsoft Excel, highlight the cells you want to fill with the contents of the first row and press Ctrl+D.

-11. When you have marked ALL your reports, use the ‘upload zip’ functionality on the DLE to upload your marked reports to the DLE.
-At the same time, send Andy Wills your marks CSV file.
+8. When you have marked ALL your reports, send Andy Wills your marks CSV file.

 Marking PSYC720